Prenup Agreement Writing Tips

 • Disclosure of Assets and Debts – List all assets and debts belonging to both parties.
 Full disclosure is critical as concealing information can render the agreement invalid.

-• Asset Determination – Outline what property will be separate and what property will be classified as marital assets.
+• Asset Determination – Outline what property will be separate and which will be classified as marital assets.
 Decide how you will divide assets acquired during the marriage in the event of a divorce.

 • Identify Goals and Priorities – Discuss what you want to achieve with the prenup.
 Common topics include the division of property, spousal support (if any), inheritance rights, and other financial matters.